Beacon Hill - West End neighborhood notes

 Visit www.boston.gov/departments/boston-centers-youth-families for more information and registration.

-Highlights of your visit can include permanent and temporary exhibits and a variety of shows in the Planetarium and newly refurbished Mugar Omni Theater.
+Highlights of your visit to the Museum of Science can include permanent and temporary exhibits and a variety of shows in the Planetarium and recently refurbished Mugar Omni Theater.

 MOS at home also offers an array of programs and events.
 Schedules change weekly and may include a weekly STEM challenge, virtual planetarium visits, live animal visits, science stories, science-related question and answer panels, and Sub-space events.